-This round of grant application solicitation resulted in one request involving one building in the amount of \$16,000.
-The building is located at 317 Main Street.
-City staff has determined that the proposed Downtown Façade Improvement project for the building at 317 Main Street complies with the design requirements of the program.
+This round of grant application solicitation resulted in one request involving one building in the amount of \$10,335.50.
+City staff has determined that the proposed Downtown Façade Improvement project for the building at 410 Douglas Avenue complies with the design requirements of the program as a replacement of a noncompliant window form.
+Although it removes a noncompliant feature, the visual impact of this change will be minimal.
+At this time there is funding available for the request as no other competing applications were submitted.